Help create a community-owned social enterprise providing Steiner education, biodynamic farming and rural cooperative living.

 Our 13.6 hectare (33.6 acre) farm is a mixture of rolling hills, flat pasture, shelter trees, gardens, fruit trees, streams, and a lake.
 It has a long history of sheep grazing and fruit production which have resulted in low biodiversity and low fertility.
 We have begun the slow process of restoring biodiversity and fertility through biodynamic management.
 We do not use pesticides, herbicides or petrochemical fertilizers, and management practices increase soil fertility and biodiversity.
 All organic waste is composted and returned to the land.

 The new farm-based school will be unique in New Zealand with its restorative approach to farming and buildings that create positive social and environmental benefits.
 Students and families will be involved in these activities through the school curriculum and community support.
-Many Waldorf schools around the world incorporate farming and gardening and we will draw on this pool of experience.
+Many Steiner schools around the world incorporate farming and gardening and we will draw on this pool of experience.

 Community Supported Agriculture